What are other names for this medicine?

 Along with its needed effects, your medicine may cause some unwanted side effects.
 Some side effects may be very serious.
 Some side effects may go away as your body adjusts to the medicine.
 Tell your healthcare provider if you have any side effects that continue or get worse.

 Life-threatening (Report these to your healthcare provider right away.
 If you cannot reach your healthcare provider right away, get emergency medical care or call 911 for help): Allergic reaction (hives; itching; rash; trouble breathing; tightness in your chest; swelling of your lips, tongue, and throat).

-Serious (report these to your healthcare provider right away): New or sudden change in thinking, walking, talking, or seeing; confusion; decreased strength or weakness on one side of your body; chest pain; fast or irregular heartbeat; severe weakness, dizziness, or fainting; shortness of breath; fever; chills; abdominal pain; blisters or sores on skin or mouth; itching; skin redness or peeling; unexplained swelling; unusual bleeding or bruising; painful urination; trouble urinating; unexplained cough, sore throat, or runny nose; yellowish eyes or skin; dark urine; light-colored bowel movements; severe nausea or vomiting; severe or ongoing headache or earache.
+Serious (report these to your healthcare provider right away): New or sudden change in thinking, walking, talking, or seeing; confusion; decreased strength or weakness on one side of your body; chest pain; fast or irregular heartbeat; severe weakness, dizziness, or fainting; shortness of breath; fever; chills; stomach pain; blisters or sores on skin or mouth; itching; skin redness or peeling; unexplained swelling; unusual bleeding or bruising; unusual weakness or tiredness; painful urination; trouble urinating; unexplained cough, sore throat, or runny nose; yellowish eyes or skin; dark urine; light-colored bowel movements; severe nausea or vomiting; severe or ongoing headache or earache.

 What products might interact with this medicine?